How to Test a Zener Diode

 Now take the ohmmeter and switch the probes around so that the positive probe of the multimeter is now on the

-cathode of the diode and the negative lead on the anode.
+cathode of the diode and the negative probe is on the anode of the diode.
 In this setup now, the diode should read a much higher resistance,

 1MΩ.
 A typical reading may, for example, be 2.3MΩ.